tommie/pygalaxybuds/README.md

 * To use the app-launching functionality of the touchpad, you need the app installed, though this library could be used to emulate that too.
 See `device.Device.listen_for_touch_and_hold_app`.
+* The `device.Device.status` field contains fields with raw `messages.Msg` types.
+This isn't pretty and should be cleaned up.

 ## Fun Facts